What is it like to visit the Cotswolds in January?

 If you’re planning to visit the UK, or the Cotswolds in January, read our blog post for inspiration!

 Although many people like to travel in warmer weather seasons, there are many advantages of winter travel.
 Perhaps it’s the only time of year you can take a holiday?
 Perhaps you’re visiting for business, or to visit relatives, and want to make the most of your time?

-Whatever the reason, for the first time ever, Go Cotswolds is providing its guided tours of the Cotswolds in January – come and join us!
+Whatever the reason, Go Cotswolds’ guided tours of the Cotswolds are available all year round, including January – come and join us!

 We love January travel!

 As the owners of a tour company, we are very busy in the height of summer so we can’t often get away.
 Business is much quieter in January, so for several Januaries in a row, we took a vacation.